Bruno Lourenço

-Bruno Miguel Ponces Lourenço (born 2 February 1998) is a Portuguese professional footballer who plays for Boavista F.C. as a midfielder.
+Bruno Miguel Ponces Lourenço (born 2 February 1998) is a Portuguese professional footballer who plays as a winger or attacking midfielder for Primeira Liga club AVS Futebol SAD.

 Club career

 Aves

 Lourenço was born in Lisbon.
 He played youth football with S.L.
 Benfica, from ages 10 to 19.

 In the summer of 2017, Lourenço signed with Primeira Liga club C.D.
 Aves, being immediately loaned to lowly C.D.C.
 Montalegre.
 After his return to the former he made his league debut on 18 May 2019, coming on as a second-half substitute in a 2–1 away loss against C.D.
 Feirense.

 Lourenço was mainly associated to the under-23 team during his spell at the Estádio do CD Aves.

 Estoril

 On 27 July 2020, Lourenço joined G.D.
 Estoril Praia of the Liga Portugal 2 on a three-year contract.
 He scored three goals in 23 matches in his first season, in a return to the top division as champions.

 Lourenço scored his first goal in the Portuguese top tier on 23 August 2021, equalising an eventual 3–1 away win over F.C.
 Paços de Ferreira in injury time of the first half.